vspeed21/admin-streaming-account/README.md

 - Additional Libraries: [Libraries]

 ## Keep in mind
-Only accounts with Gmail emails are supported in this project
+Only accounts with Gmail emails are supported for authentication